Mayamariaruth/lohana/README.md

 - User profile only accessible by the logged in user.
 - Three tabs for each section of the page.
-- Order history tab displaying all previous orders and ability to click on the order number to go back to the checkout success page.
+- Order history displaying all previous user's orders with date of order, order number, items (with quantity) and grand total
+- Ability to click on the order number to go back to the checkout success page with an updated info message (see [messages](#messages))

 ![Profile orders](docs/features/prof-orders.png)